-Hercules is mentioned as the great pan-Hellenic hero all over the place in Greek literature.
-References to him show up in epic, in tragedy, in history, and in most other genres of Greek and Roman literature.
-None of these references tell his complete story.
-Often an author will simply allude to him, will use him as a point of comparison for someone or something else.
-Because Hercules is so well known, he could be referred to in that very allusive sense without any explanation of what it is the author is referring to.
+Hercules is mentioned as the great pan-Hellenic hero throughout Greek literature.
+References to him show up in epic, tragedy, history, and most other genres of Greek and Roman literature.
+None of these references tell his complete story, however.
+Often an author will simply allude to him and use him as a point of comparison for someone or something else.
+Because Hercules is so well known, he could be referred to in that allusive style without any explanation of what it is the author is referring to.
 Fortunately, Apollodorus, in The Library of Greek Mythology, gives a fairly full account of Hercules’ life, which allows us to understand these allusive references to him in other authors.

 Hercules is, unquestionably and without doubt, the son of Zeus.

-This story recalls Theseus’s dual parentage by Aigeus and Poseidon.
+This story recalls Theseus’s dual parentage by Aegeus and Poseidon.
 Theseus has to be both a legitimate king of Athens and the son of a god.
-Because he needs to fulfill both of those functions, he is given two separate fathers, and the decision is never made which one is really his father.
-Hercules is not the king of any particular city.
-He is not directly associated with any particular city, so there is not the same need to have him the son of an actual, legitimate human father.
+Because he needs to fulfill both of those functions, he is given two separate fathers, and the decision is never made which one is his true father.
+Hercules is not the king of any particular city, nor is he directly associated with any particular city, so there is not the same need to have him the son of an actual, legitimate human father.
 Therefore, the human father’s role in his conception is displaced onto Iphicles, and Hercules is, unquestionably and without doubt, the son of Zeus.

 Hercules Loses His Kingdom

-Zeus’s wife, Hera, hated Zeus’s sons by other females, particularly by human females.
-She had a particular detestation for Hercules.
-This hatred for Hercules on the part of Hera reflects the fact that Hercules is destined to be the greatest hero ever.
-Therefore, he incurs the most hatred and jealousy from Zeus’s wife, Hera.
-She is out to make trouble for him and make life difficult for him from the very beginning, from before the day of his birth.
+Zeus’s wife, Hera, hated Zeus’s sons by other females, particularly by human women, with a particular detestation for Hercules.
+This hatred for Hercules on the part of Hera reflects Hercules’s destiny to be the greatest hero of all time.
+Therefore, he incurs the most hatred and jealousy from Zeus’s wife.
+She is out to cause trouble and make life difficult for him from before the day of his birth.
 When Hercules was about to be born, Zeus decreed that on this particular day there would be born a descendant of Perseus, the great hero, who Zeus said would rule over the great city Mycenae.

 Glorious through Hera

 That is the first time that Hera steps in and sabotages Hercules.
-Now, interestingly enough, as people often notice when they have read a good deal of Greek literature, Hercules’ name (remember in the original Greek form is was Hera-cles) seems to have some connection with the name Hera.
-The first two syllables are exactly the same.
+Interestingly enough, as people often notice when they have read a good deal of Greek literature, Hercules’ name— in the original Greek form is was Hera-cles—seems to have some connection with the name Hera.
+The first two syllables are the same.

-The “-cles” element is similar to the word, or the same word actually, as kleos, which means glory.
-Hercules’ name seems, in some way, to have something to do with glory and with Hera.
-Some scholars have tried to say it means “the glory of Hera,” but that makes no sense whatsoever, since Hera hates him and persecutes him.
-I think a better suggestion is to read Hercules’ name as meaning “glorious through Hera.”
-Hercules achieves his glory because of all the hardships that Hera forces him into, because of the actions he has to take to overcome those hardships.
+The “-cles” element is the same word as kleos, which means glory.
+Hercules’ name appears, in some way, to have something to do with glory and with Hera.
+Some scholars have tried to say it means “the glory of Hera,” but that makes no sense, since Hera hates him and persecutes him.
+A better suggestion is to read Hercules’ name as meaning “glorious through Hera.”
+Hercules achieves his glory because of the hardships that Hera forces him into, because of the actions he has to take to overcome those hardships.
 Therefore, in a sense, he receives glory through Hera, or is glorious through Hera.

 Strength, Courage, and Rage

 Even as a baby, Hercules showed great strength and courage.
-His first real noteworthy deed was when Hera sent two snakes to kill him in his crib, and the baby Hercules, instead of being frightened, strangled the snakes with his bare hands.
-Iphicles is often shown in artistic representations of this, cowering off in one side of the crib looking like a normal baby, and little Hercules is sitting bolt upright strangling the snakes.
-From babyhood on, Hercules was clearly very unusual, and not just unusually courageous, but unusually strong as well.
+His first real noteworthy deed was when Hera sent two snakes to kill him in his crib.
+Baby Hercules, instead of being frightened, strangled the snakes with his bare hands.
+Iphicles is often shown in artistic representations of this, cowering off on one side of the crib looking like a normal baby, and little Hercules is sitting bolt upright strangling the snakes.
+From babyhood on, Hercules was clearly unusual, and not just remarkably courageous, but surprisingly strong as well.